MikeEbbe/gender-bias-dashboard/README.md

 # Interactive Image Generation Dashboard
 ## Expanding the search space in Stable Diffusion

-Web application that enables users to generate and refine AI images while providing real-time feedback on gender representation and bias.
+Dashboard that enables users to generate and refine AI images while providing real-time feedback on gender representation and bias.
 Built to research whether visual feedback increases user awareness of gender stereotypes in AI-generated content.

 ![Dashboard](docs/demo/dashboard.png "Dashboard")

 ## Overview

-This dashboard aims to bridge the gap between inherent biases in image generation models and the pursuit of more representative, balanced portrayals of diverse demographics.
+This application aims to bridge the gap between inherent biases in image generation models and the pursuit of more representative, balanced portrayals of diverse demographics.
 Users begin with a text prompt, select from eight generated images, and iteratively create variations while observing how their choices impact gender diversity through visual analytics.

 ### Core Features